anonymous757575/diffariff-companion/index.md

 ### Single Track generation : no context is provided
 Diff-A-Riff also allows the generation of solo instrument tracks without a context.
-We then refer to it as single track generation, rather than accompaniment.
+We then refer to it as **single track generation**, rather than accompaniment.

 #### With Audio CLAP